 - Journal of the Scholarship of Teaching and Learning (JoSoTL)

 Publishes SoTL investigations that are theory-based and supported by evidence in order to promote effective practices in teaching and learning and add to the knowledge base.

 - Studies in Higher Education

 Published by Routledge and covers empirically based, reflective and synoptic articles pertaining to any aspect of higher education

 ISSoTL journal that publishes insightful research, theory, commentary, and other scholarly works that document or facilitate investigations of teaching and learning in higher education.

-- For a more comprehensive list, please see click here.
+For a more comprehensive list of SoTL-specific journals, please click here.

 Teaching & Learning Organizations & Conferences:

 There are a few major teaching and learning academic organizations and conferences that you may wish to put on your radar!

 Canadian Society for the Study of Higher Education